SamSeabourn/trash-panda/README.md

 # Trash Panda🗑️🦝 ( WIP )

-> A Chrome Extension that beautifies <pre> code blocks on error pages, injects a caret marker at a specific line + column, and gives it a dramatic bouncing emoji.
-Also includes Prettier formatting.
+### A Chrome Extension that beautifies `<pre>` code blocks on minified JS code opened in the browser, injects a caret marker at a specific line + column.